-- Ability to observe situations with sensitivity and objectivity
+- Able to handle situations with sensitivity and objectivity

-- Ability to work independently, self-manage and work toward goal achievement
+- Able to work independently toward goal achievement

 - Physical demands:

-- Regularly required to speak and hear, walk, climb, sit, use hands and fingers to operate handle or feel objects and equipment
+- Walk, sit climb, talk, hear, and use hands and fingers to operate, handle or feel objects and equipment.

 - Schedule demands (travel, adjustments to accommodate clients, weekends/evenings, etc.):